 Purpose and Scope:

 The Journal of Heat and Mass Transfer is complementary to the Journal of Thermal Science and Engineering Applications, which focuses on applications.

-Topical areas including, but not limited to: Biological heat and mass transfer; Combustion and reactive flows; Conduction; Electronic and photonic cooling; Evaporation, boiling, and condensation; Experimental techniques; Forced convection; Heat exchanger fundamentals; Heat transfer enhancement; Combined heat and mass transfer; Heat transfer in manufacturing; Jets, wakes, and impingement cooling; Melting and solidification; Microscale and nanoscale heat and mass transfer; Natural and mixed convection; Porous media; Radiative heat transfer; Thermal systems; Two-phase flow and heat transfer.
-Such topical areas may be seen in: Aerospace; The environment; Gas turbines; Biotechnology; Electronic and photonic processes and equipment; Energy systems; Fire and combustion, heat pipes, manufacturing and materials processing, low temperature and arctic region heat transfer; Refrigeration and air conditioning; Homeland security systems; Multiphase processes; Microscale and nanoscale devices and processes.
+Topical areas including, but not limited to: Biological heat and mass transfer; Combustion and reactive flows; Conduction; Electronic and photonic cooling; Evaporation, boiling, and condensation; Experimental techniques; Forced convection; Heat exchanger fundamentals; Heat transfer enhancement; Combined heat and mass transfer; Heat transfer in manufacturing; Jets, wakes, and impingement cooling; Melting and solidification; Microscale and nanoscale heat and mass transfer; Natural and mixed convection; Porous media; Radiative heat transfer; Solar-thermal processes; Thermal systems; Two-phase flow and heat transfer.
+Such topical areas may occur in applications involving: Aeronautics and astronautics; The environment; Gas turbines; Biotechnology; Electronic and photonic devices; Energy systems; Fire and combustion; Heat pipes; Manufacturing and materials processing; Low-temperature heat transfer; Refrigeration and air conditioning; Multiphase processes; Solar-thermal energy devices; Microscale and nanoscale devices and processes.

 For more information, please visit our social media pages: the ASME Journal Program LinkedIn and the ASME Journals Twitter.

 Please click here for Twitter: https://twitter.com/ASMEJournals